 Prices: Dorms from $36; Privates from $56

 The facilities and the staff at the hostel are great!
 You have spacious rooms, kitchens and a great outdoor area.
-There is also a games room with a pool table should require a few forms of entertainment!
+There is also a games room with a pool table should you require a few forms of entertainment!

 An interesting part of the hostel is that you can stay in a tent if you wish!
 This might not be advisable at times with the weather in Stewart Island, but it would be a great experience nonetheless!

 There are a lot of hostels in New Zealand to choose from.
-Hopefully, my list has made the job finding a good hostel less stressful.
+Hopefully, my list has made the job of finding a good hostel less stressful.
 I enjoyed my stay in these hostels and would highly recommend all of them for your trip to New Zealand!

 What’s your favourite hostel in New Zealand?
 Is it on this list?
 Leave me a comment below and let me know what you think!